ale296/DemoSQLInjection/README.md

 Also change if needed, the jdbc driver in Database class! row 109.
 I use mariaDB.

-Only valid password and username:
+Only valid password and username in the database is:

 username: admin
 password: admin